marcklefter/aws-nexer-starter/EXERCISES.md

 In the `modules/validator` folder, add a health check and SIGTERM handling, just like you did for the _TMS API_ service in the previous exercise.

-You can use [Docker Compose](https://docs.docker.com/compose/) to test this interaction locally:
+You can use [Docker Compose](https://docs.docker.com/compose/) to locally test the interaction between the two services:

 *   Create a folder named `etc` in the `modules` folder and in it, add a file named `docker-compose-ex2.yaml` with the following: